-- (A) On a regular basis conduct safety inspections of all work operations and facilities for which they are responsible.
+- (A) On a regular basis, conduct safety inspections of all work operations and facilities for which they are responsible.
 This should include inspections done on a routine periodic basis, i.e., weekly, monthly, quarterly or informal daily inspection. - (B) Use an inspection checklist as a guide in conducting the inspection.
 For assistance in making a checklist, contact the District Safety Office and/or State Safety Office. - (C) Document any deficiencies found during the inspection and identify the action(s) needed to be taken to correct any deficiencies.
-Follow up to ensure that corrective action was taken. - (D) Maintain inspection records for one year (12 months), in accordance with Retention Schedule GS1-S (193). - 8.2.2 Safety and Health Specialist/Designated safety person shall: - (A) Conduct periodic inspections, i.e., monthly, quarterly, or semi-annually on work operations and facilities as appropriate. - (B) Use a safety check list as a guide in conducting the inspection.
-An inspection checklist can be obtained from the State Safety Office or District Safety Office upon request. - (C) When deficiencies are identified: record action(s) to be taken to correct the deficiencies, and follow-up to ensure that action was taken.
+A follow-up inspection must be completed within 30 days to ensure that any necessary corrective action was taken. - (D) Maintain inspection records for one year (12 months), in accordance with Retention Schedule GS1-S (193).

+8.2.2 Safety and Health Specialist/Designated safety person shall:

+- (A) Conduct periodic inspections, i.e., monthly, quarterly, or semi-annually on work operations and facilities as appropriate. - (B) Use a safety check list as a guide in conducting the inspection.
+An inspection checklist can be obtained from the State Safety Office or District Safety Office upon request.

+(C) When deficiencies are identified: record action(s) to be taken to correct the deficiencies, A follow-up inspection must be completed within 30 days to ensure that any necessary corrective action was taken.